What Should I Do If I Chip My Tooth Highlands Ranch, CO

 Place a piece of gauze or a cool rag in your mouth and press on the area that is bleeding.
 Applying light pressure may also help ease any discomfort being caused by the tooth being chipped and the dentin being exposed.
 As a family dentist that serves residents of Highlands Ranch and surrounding areas, we have found this to be particularly useful for helping our young patients take their mind off their discomfort.

 You can purchase dental cement at many drugstores and use it to temporarily cover the damaged tooth.
 As a cosmetic dentist, we prefer to simply treat your tooth and restore it immediately.
 However, if you are traveling, have a busy day at work, or simply cannot find the time to come in, this is a useful temporary solution.
-Just be sure to visit Colorado Precision Dentistry and Orthodontics the next day.
+Just be sure to visit Colorado Precision Dentistry the next day.

 Call our cosmetic dental services office at 303-481-0565 and schedule an appointment to be seen as soon as possible.
 We will do our best to work around your schedule so you can have your tooth restored immediately.